emilyriederer/Rtistic/README.md

 - [Selector Gadget tool](https://cran.r-project.org/web/packages/rvest/vignettes/selectorgadget.html): This browser widget can help participants explore the structure of an RMarkdown HTML output and find the HTML tags they want to style.
 - [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools/inspect-styles/): Similarly, most browsers have robust tools for inspecting a website's source code.
 These instructions explain how to use Chrome's version.

+### xaringan Specific Utilities

+There is particularly good support for building `xaringan` themes

+- [`xaringan` wiki page](https://github.com/yihui/xaringan/wiki/Changing-fonts) describes different elements of the CSS and the relationship between different CSS files
+- ['xaringanthemer` R package](https://pkg.garrickadenbuie.com/xaringanthemer/) provides a user-friendly R API for generating the CSS code you need.
+If this is more appealing than working in raw CSS, the package's `write_xaringan_theme()` function will convert your R code to CSS code that can be saved in this package.

 ## Credits